-HCOB maintained a \leq 5.0 billion cash position as of year-end 2022, in addition to other liquid assets, including fixed-income securities, of \leq 5.5 billion.
+HCOB maintained a €3.4 billion cash position as of June 2023, in addition to other liquid assets (including fixed-income securities) of €7.2 billion.
 The securities book is accounted for at fair value, with no unrealized losses.
 Once TLTRO funding is repaid, we expect the bank's unencumbered liquid resources to account for at least 20% of its tangible banking assets.

-HCOB's regulatory net stable funding ratio of 113% and LCR of 197% as of year-end 2022 are well above regulatory minima, indicating a sound coverage of the likely near-term liquidity outflow, including the dividend.
+HCOB's regulatory net stable funding ratio of 113% and LCR of 157% as of June 2023 are well above regulatory minimums, indicating a sound coverage of the likely liquidity outflow in the near term, including the dividend.
 By 2024, HCOB targets to maintain a sound LCR in excess of 140%.
-The NSFR remained stable at 113%.